yousef-shaman/registring_items/README.md

 -----

 ## Contributing
-Guidelines for contributing to your project.
+Guidelines for contributing to the project.

 * Fork the repository.
 * Create a new branch.